wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 4. Select created Amazon Lambda Deployment Package (ZIP archive) and Upload.

 ## Create Execution Role
-You need to create an Execution Role using [Setting up the Amazon Lambda Environment](../amazonlambda-configuration.md) documentation.
+You need to create an Execution Role by referring to the [Setting up the Amazon Lambda Environment](setting-up-amazonlambda.md) documentation.

 ## Deployment
 Follow these steps to deploy the exported CApp in the Enterprise Integrator Runtime.